 PEAT Talks: How and Why to Make VPATs a Priority

 Over the years, Elsevier has responded to hundreds of customer requests for Voluntary Product Accessibility Templates (VPATs).
-In this webinar, accessibility experts Ted Gies and Jay Nemchik will discuss the business significance of VPATs, and their best practices for handling requests.
+In this webinar, accessibility experts Ted Gies and Jay Nemchik discussed the business significance of VPATs, and their best practices for handling requests.

 PEAT Talks is a monthly virtual speaker series to showcase organizations and individuals whose work is advancing accessible technology in the workplace.
 Held the third Thursday of every month at 2pm ET, these events are designed to be energetic and interactive discussions highlighting a spectrum of exciting work.
 To see upcoming events in this series, please visit our calendar.